Nick Langworthy: 2022

 In June 2022, U.S. representative Chris Jacobs, who was running in New York's 23rd congressional district, announced that he would withdraw from the race and not seek reelection.
 Langworthy subsequently announced his candidacy for the seat, which represents portions of the Buffalo suburbs and most of the Southern Tier.
 His home in Pendleton, near Niagara Falls, had been in the 27th district before most of its territory was merged with the 23rd in redistricting.
 Jacobs had previously represented the 27th, and initially sought to follow most of his constituents into the 23rd before pulling out of the race.

 Langworthy won the August 24 Republican primary—the real contest in this heavily Republican district—defeating Carl Paladino.
-While Paladino dominated the Buffalo suburbs, Langworthy swamped him in the Southern Tier.
 In the general election, Langworthy defeated Democratic nominee Max Della Pia.